DomWilliams0/name-needed/.planning/backlog.md

 	* underwater people
 	* mud crabs with human arms
 	* savage cavemen who sneak around in darkness, break bones then drag them back to the cave
-* generate and load world in SLABS, not full chunks
-	* config option to generate new land for camera, otherwise society member must be there
+* generate new terrain when society member explores, rather than just camera movement. config option!
 * bug: a change in the middle of 1 chunk triggers bogus occlusion updates across neighbouring slabs. something to do with occlusion comparison
+* grass colour and flora depends on biome/moisture

 ## Voxel world mechanics
 * fluid blocks